You can Travel The World On 50 Dollars A Day if you know how – but mostly, if you know where to go.

 When travelling on a budget, the most important expense remains air travel.
 Using different tools on the internet is your best bet.
 The best tools will search dozens of sites at once for you.
 However, some destinations in the world are hubs of global aviation.
 Traveling from these destinations can save you plenty of dough.

 Bangkok is one of these destinations.
 It is also a world-renowned city, a modern city, an economic metropolis and a city where the cost of living is low (but raising fast).
-Then, the two airports in the capital of Thailand serve 136 destinations in direct flights all over the world, from the Netherlands to New Zealand and Iran.
+It’s also a great point of entry when you have some Thailand island hopping in mind.
+The two airports in the capital of Thailand serve 136 destinations in direct flights all over the world, from the Netherlands to New Zealand and Iran.

 2. Travel The World On 50 Dollars A Day: Mexico City, Mexico – Inner-City Transportation